Wall Street station (IRT Broadway–Seventh Avenue Line): Later years

+The IRT had installed silencing devices on the station's turnstiles by early 1931.
 The city government took over the IRT's operations on June 12, 1940.
 During the 1964–1965 fiscal year, the platforms at Wall Street, along with those at four other stations on the Broadway–Seventh Avenue Line, were lengthened to 525 feet to accommodate a ten-car train of 51-foot IRT cars.

+In the 1980s, as part of the construction of the nearby 60 Wall Street, an entrance to the Wall Street station was constructed in that building's lobby.
 In 1995, as a result of service reductions, the MTA was considering permanently closing one of the two Wall Street stations, as well as two other stations citywide, due to their proximity to each other.
 Either the IRT Broadway–Seventh Avenue Line station or the IRT Lexington Avenue Line station would have been closed.